Skip to main content

 • Willingness to Partner – Applicant is willing to commit to the “sweat equity requirement” (400 hours for a build).
 Applicant agrees to make “earnest money” payments into escrow account during the build process, will not incur any additional consumer debt during this time, will notify the affiliate of any changes in financial status, and agrees to maintain home after purchase and pay mortgage payments each month on time.

-• Ability to Pay – Families must earn between 30% - 60% of the AMI for Worcester County (as defined by HUD) to qualify.
+• Ability to Pay – Families must earn between 30% - 60% of the AMI* for Worcester County (as defined by HUD) to qualify.
 Families must submit all of the requested verification documentation in a timely manner.
-Front end and back end ratio requirements for debt service and minimum credit score required.
+Front end and back end ratio requirements for debt service and minimum credit score required. *This requirement is slightly diffferent for the Pocomoke townhouse project.
+See Specific Requirements below.

 • Must Pass Credit and Background Checks – including but not limited to a minimum credit score of 640, criminal, sexual and terrorist or suspicious activity background checks; there must not be any liens or judgments against the applicant or co-applicant.